go-steem/rpc/README.md

 Then you just need to call `NewApi()`.

-Once you create a `Client` object, you can start calling the methods exported via `golosd(steemd)`'s RPC endpoint by invoking associated methods on the client object.
+Once you create a `Client` object, you can start calling the methods exported via `steemd`'s RPC endpoint by invoking associated methods on the client object.
 There are multiple APIs that can be exported, e.g. `database_api` and `login_api`, so the methods on the Client object are also namespaced accoding to these APIs.
 For example, to call `get_block` from `database_api`, you need to use